MNAFEE Annual Awards 2023

 The Innovative Programming Award is presented to at least two outstanding projects that exemplify the vision/mission of MNAFEE and are innovative approaches to addressing a community need through cooperation and teamwork amongst individuals and/or organizations, and use of resources.
 The project could be a one-time event or an ongoing activity that is associated with a parent education, Early Childhood Family Education and/or public school preschool in Minnesota.
 It's focus could be on children, parents, families or professionals.

-Projects nominated for the MNAFEE Innovative Programming Award must:
+Previous winners of the Innovative Programming Award

 |